My husband and I are advocates of wooden toys, so it’s only natural we let our boys play with sticks.

 Playing with sticks not only provides a child with a tactile connection to nature, but sharpens fine and gross motor skills and provides them with an opportunity to use critical thinking and problem-solving skills.

 When my kids are building out in the yard, they do so with a goal in mind.
 Sometimes I might not understand their game, but they play with intention.
 Additionally, lifting logs, pulling branches, and climbing trees builds physical strength and confidence.

-Through playing with sticks, Colin and Owen have learned much about self-control and following rules.
-They understand that they need to look completely around them before swinging a stick or breaking a branch.
-They know that under no circumstance should a stick touch another person (or living creature).
-They remember that they are not to dismantle a fort while another person is inside of it.
-These things were taught warmly and firmly, and occasionally reinforced from experience (which really is the best way to learn).
+Through playing with sticks, the kids have learned about self-control and following rules.
+They know to look completely around them before swinging a stick.
+They understand that under no circumstance should a stick touch another living creature.